What is the Role of a Personal Injury Lawyer in a Case?

 The Injuries Board will consider your personal injury claim and decide how much compensation you should be awarded.
 You do not have to accept this settlement.
 In fact, both you and the respondent are entitled to reject the assessment.
 If this happens, the Injuries Board will issue an authorisation.
 This permits you and the respondent to enter into negotiations.

 Ultimately, it is up to you to decide whether to accept the Injuries Board’s assessment.
-However, your personal injury solicitor will know whether the PIAB has undervalued your claim.
+However, your personal injury lawyer will know whether the PIAB has undervalued your claim.
 This happens quite frequently.
 Sometimes it is more beneficial for you, as the claimant, to reject the assessment and pursue litigation instead.

-Your personal injury solicitor can make this judgement based on their in-depth knowledge of your case.
+Your personal injury lawyer can make this judgement based on their in-depth knowledge of your case.
 Your lawyer will compare the extent of your injuries against those described in the Book of Quantum.
 These are legal guidelines in Ireland which suggest how much compensation should be awarded for certain types of injuries.
 Your lawyer will add your financial losses to this figure, calculating how much compensation should be awarded in your case.
 If the PIAB’s assessment falls short of this number, your personal injury solicitor will advise you accordingly.

 Bear in mind that the respondent will want to pay you as little as possible, while the PIAB is an independent state body which does not offer legal advice.
 Only a personal injury solicitor can provide an honest assessment of the compensation on offer.
 Moreover, only a personal injury solicitor will be acting on your behalf – and therefore acting in your best interests.
 Given this, it is hardly surprising that people who use a personal injury solicitor secure higher sums of compensation than those who don’t.